“You shall have no other gods before me.” – Exodus 20:3

 But the love of mammon should not be confused with the darker practices that ensnare the secular world.
 Yearning for meaning, materialists have sought solace in all sorts of cults.
 Sociologists have found that self-professed non-believers are actually the most likely to embrace superstition and the occult.

 For much of the twentieth century, communism and fascism were the two dominant ideologies that attempted to fill the void of secularism.
 Both sought to perfect man by remaking humanity and both became political movements led by cult figures who demanded total obedience.
-Their attempts to transcend our fallen world and establish perfection led to an incomprehensible and unprecedented genocide.
+Their attempts to transcend our fallen world and establish perfection led to an unprecedented genocide.
 More than 100 million people were sacrificed to obtain a utopia that did not exist.

 In his celebrated polemic, “The Population Bomb,” Paul Ehrlich famously predicted that “The battle to feed humanity is over.
 In the 1970s, the world will undergo famines.
 Hundreds of millions of people are going to starve to death in spite of any crash programs embarked upon now.
 Population control is the only answer.”
 His dire prediction and dozens of others have been proven false, time and again.
 Yet environmentalists continue to seek dramatic reductions in the population.